-The federal government is rolling out a massive aid package for businesses affected by Covid-19, including billions in wage subsidies and credit.
+The federal government rolled out a massive aid package for businesses affected by Covid-19, including billions in wage subsidies and credit.

-See the table below for a summary of the programs available to business owners during the pandemic.
+See the table below for a summary of programs that continue to be available to business owners during the pandemic.

-The Canada Emergency Business Account and loan programs listed are part of the government’s Business Credit Availability Program (BCAP) of $65 billion in direct lending to small and medium-sized businesses.
-The BCAP will be administered by Export Development Canada (EDC) and the Business Development Bank of Canada (BDC), with loans co-ordinated through banks or other financial institutions.
+The Canada Emergency Business Account and loan programs listed are part of the government’s Business Credit Availability Program (BCAP) that provides direct lending to small and medium-sized businesses.
+BCAP is administered by Export Development Canada (EDC) and the Business Development Bank of Canada (BDC), with loans co-ordinated through banks or other financial institutions.

 Table: Support for business owners during Covid-19